The Shift of Boston Area Rent

 Tips for Renters

-Although there was a small rent decrease downtown this year, it’s not a typical trend and it’s recommended that renters know what they’re getting themselves into before the lease is signed.
+It’s recommended that renters know what they’re getting themselves into before the lease is signed.
 Ask what the rent increase was the year prior and what the suspected rent increase will be next year so that the future budget can be assessed.
 An increase in rent is an annoying reason to have to move, especially with vacancies so low in the Greater Boston area.

-Landlords raise rent for a number of reasons.
+Landlords raise the rent for a number of reasons.
 Massachusetts property taxes increase, market value increases (meaning that people are willing to pay more for a decent space), and sometimes, rents are raised annually regardless of any other factor.
 Know before you owe.

 Who to Call

-If you’re looking to find a place to rent, or if you have property for which you’d like to find a tenant, contact the Lamacchia Realty Rental Department.
+If you’re looking to find a place to rent, or if you have a property for which you’d like to find a tenant, contact the Lamacchia Realty Rental Department.
 We make the rental process easy and streamlined, help take care of all the paperwork, and work hard to make sure that the rental and the renter are a perfect match.